Kanellaman/Duplicati-V2.0.7.3/README.md

 # Instructions to build

-Download Duplicati files from [here](https://github.com/Kanellaman/duplicati)

-Download the files of this repo zipped</br>
+1. Download the files of this repo</br>

+2. Change the contents of the `key` and store your private key (copy-paste the private key to file)

+3. Zip all the files contained on the folder

+4. Download Duplicati files from [here](https://github.com/Kanellaman/duplicati)

-Store the zipped file in the Duplicati folder ...\duplicati\Installer\Windows
+5. Store the zipped folder (from step 3) in the Duplicati folder downloaded in step 4 to the path ...\Installer\Windows

-Run </br>
+6. Run
    `$...\duplicati\Installer\Windows:> artifact_win Files.zip`

-Run the executable created and follow the instructions of the Installer</br>
+7. Run the executable created and follow the instructions of the Installer</br>

 ## Notes

-- The key file must be named `true` and of type rsa
+- The key file must be named `key` and of type rsa
-- You will have to store the key file in the folder asked when you test the connection (Currently not available pre-defined path for keyfile)